 Politico confirms what I suspected: that the EU is willing to suffer the consequences of a no-deal Brexit to protect the single market.
 The EU will not allow a country to effectively remain in the single market without abiding by its rules.

 The EU has said as much ever since Britain voted to leave three years ago.
-The country’s refusal to accept this has led it a point where, Parliament’s rejection of a no-deal notwithstanding, it could crash out of the European Union without a deal in under two months’ time.
+The country’s refusal to accept this has led it a point where, Parliament’s rejection of a no-deal notwithstanding, it could crash out of the European Union without a deal in less than two months’ time.